dart-lang/language/doc/life_of_a_language_feature.md

 ### Tracking doc

-Create a tracking doc to allow the wider team to track the progress of the feature.
+Create a tracking doc to allow the Dash team and other stakeholders to track the progress of the feature.
 Keep this document up to date.

 The tracking doc includes the following:
 - [ ] A go-link that clearly describes the feature (e.g. `go/dart-dot-shorthands`)
-- [ ] A brief introduction on what the feature is and it's used
+- [ ] A brief introduction on what the feature is and how it's used
 - [ ] Useful links, background context, and other resources
 - [ ] A task breakdown table with status and owners for each task
 - [ ] Tables and links to the test tracking sheet